 Submission Deadline: 1 December 2017

-IEEE Access invites manuscript submissions in the area of Recent Advances on Radio Access and Security Methods in 5G Networks.
+IEEE Access invites manuscript submissions in the area of Mobile Edge Computing.

-This Special Section in IEEE Access aims to bring together researchers to report recent advances in radio access and security for 5G networks, exchange new ideas with innovative technologies and solutions towards IMT-2020.
-The Special Section will include the collections of outstanding technical surveys and new research results, while covering a wide range of topics within the scope of the special section.
+This Special Section in IEEE Access aims to bring together researchers to report recent advances in mobile edge computing, exchange new ideas with innovative technologies and solutions towards mobile edge computing models.
+The Special Section will include a collection of outstanding technical research surveys and new research results, covering a wide range of topics within mobile edge computing.

-Authors are invited to submit original and unpublished papers in any of, but not limited to, the following topics of interest:
+Authors are invited to submit original and unpublished papers in any of, but not limited to, the following or related topics of interest:

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.